Bayocean (motor yacht): Deal is reached

 In January 1913 it was reported that negotiations for the sale of Bayocean might open soon with a resident of southern California who was considering running a vessel from San Diego to ports in northern Mexico during the summer.

 On Friday, March 21, 1913, Potter Realty Co. sold Bayocean to the Bayocean Excursion Company, a California-based concern organized by shareholders of the North Pacific Steamship Company.
 The new owners were seeking vessels to use in connection with the Panama–Pacific International Exposition to be held in San Francisco in 1915.
 At the time of the sale, Bayocean was at the Bayocean resort dock in Tillamook Bay, where the yacht had been wintered since the 1911 summer tourist season.
 The transfer to California was expected to take place about a month after the sale, or as soon as weather conditions became favorable.
+The new owners registered Bayocean in San Francisco.

 The new owners were seeking other vessels for use as ferries to the exposition, and according to one report, "many vessels held along the Coast for want of a suitable route will no doubt find their way south."
 The newspaper account of the sale mentioned the Victorian, a notorious white elephant, then in Puget Sound, as a possible vessel to be acquired.

 The Potter Realty Company sold Bayocean to a corporation organized by San Francisco resident H.J.
 Cocoran, who had formerly been associated with North Pacific Steamship Co.
 Cocoran was seeking vessels for use in the 1915 fair in San Francisco.